Srinivas MuddanaUNIVERSAL FUND MEMBER

 Srinivas' Story

 Srinivas joined Watsi on December 15th, 2014.
-Seven years ago, Srinivas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Srinivas' most recent donation traveled 8,500 miles to support Clerize, a joyful 4-year-old from Kenya, to fund clubfoot repair surgery so she can grow up active.
+Eight years ago, Srinivas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Srinivas' most recent donation supported Angel, a four-year-old girl from Kenya, to fund clubfoot surgery and care.

 Impact